-- Classrooms - Faculty breakroom - Faculty offices: principal's office - Soap and water are available to all employees at the following location(s): classrooms, break rooms, nurse's office, restrooms, kitchen - Employees are offered frequent opportunities to wash their hands. - Each employee is assigned their own tools, supplies, equipment and defined workspace to the extent feasible.
-Sharing of workspaces and held items is minimized or eliminated. - Q Copies of this Protocol have been distributed to all employees. - □ Optional-Describe other measures:
+- Classrooms - Faculty breakroom - Faculty offices: Principal's Office - Soap and water are available to all employees at the following location(s): - Description: Employees are offered frequent opportunities to wash their hands. - Each employee is assigned their own tools, supplies, equipment and defined workspace to the extent feasible.
+Sharing of workspaces and held items is minimized or eliminated. - ☑ Copies of this Protocol have been distributed to all employees. - □ Optional-Describe other measures: